code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

     find . -type f -name 'composer.json' | xargs sed -i '' "s/codeq\/site/${COMPOSER_PACKAGE_NAME}/g"
     ```
 3. Remove the Neos-Skeleton docs `rm -Rf docs`
+4. English is the default language, you can adapt it in [Settings.Language.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.Language.yaml)
 5. Create a new git project on the server of your choice, in our example Github
 6. Adoped the `README.md`
 7. Start the new git project locally and push the initial state